cassieyrh/CS50/README.md

 # CS50
-This repository contains codes for the problem sets of the online course "Introduction to Computer Science", also callsed "CS50", which is an undergraduate level class taught at Harvard.
+Codes for the problem sets of the edX/Harvard online course CS50: Introduction to Computer Science.